Lone Star Tick

 Have the Proper Tools

-Proper Method to Removing a Tick
+Proper Method for Removing a Tick

 How to Dispose of a Tick

-While that tick may have caused your anxiety level to kick up a few one-to-many notches, don’t try to put it out of its misery by crushing it between your fingers.
+While that tick may have caused your anxiety level to kick up a few notches, don’t try to put it out of its misery by crushing it between your fingers.
 Doing so can cause the tick to release and expose you to whatever pathogen or disease it may have been carrying.
 Instead, you can choose to flush it down the toilet or drown it in rubbing alcohol before discarding it.

 Symptoms of Lyme Disease